-“Adolescence, family issues, music and revolutionary politics all sink sharp hooks into a Filipino teenager at the beginning of the 21st century.
-Related with a rich mixture of English, ‘Taglish’ and Tagalog dialogue, Angel’s tale . . . is a vivid portrait of a culture, with particular focus on its women.”—Kirkus Reviews
+“Adolescence, family issues, music and revolutionary politics all sink sharp hooks into a Filipino teenager at the beginning of the twenty-first century.
+Related with a rich mixture of English, ‘Taglish’ and Tagalog dialogue, Angel’s tale . . . is a vivid portrait of a culture, with particular focus on its women.” —Kirkus

 “M. Evelina Galang’s incredible book hits intersectionality on the nose for young readers.” —BuzzFeed

 “For Angel, coming of age and growing into her activist spirit are intertwined in ways that are both powerful and challenging.” —Bustle

 “[Galang’s] novel is deeply grounded in Angel’s Filipina experience, with Tagalog words and ‘Taglish’ hybrids dropped in the text in the natural places bilingual speakers might use them.
 Yet it’s a story built on a universal template: a mother and teen daughter who don’t understand each other in the moment.” —Milwaukee Journal Sentinel

 “Angel’s story shows the struggles of a young woman who tries to keep it together as everything she has known and loved slowly slips away from her grasp. . . .
 [She] is never afraid to take a stand—something individuals of all ages can aspire to do.” —Northwest Asian Weekly